-The ELS uses a series of metal signs posted ever quarter mile.
-The signs on the Poudre & Spring Creek Trails have an alpha-numeric code which represents the distance you are from College Avenue.
-As an example PE3 indicates that you are on the "P"oudre Trail "3" quarter mile units "E"ast of College Ave.
-The signs are similar on the Power Trail and start at EPIC going south to Golden Meadows.
+The ELS uses a series of metal signs posted every quarter mile.
+The signs on the Poudre & Spring Creek Trails represent the distance you are from College Avenue, either East or West.
+The signs are similar on the Power Trail and represent the distance you are from Drake Road, either North or South.
 If an incident occurs, find the nearest ELS sign and report that information to the proper authorities.
-Ir may quicken the response time if help is needed.

 City Trail Distances - This is a list of trails and distances.